-Yoga involves a series of meditation and deep-breathing exercises that can help you reduce and relieve stress naturally.
+Yoga involves a series of meditation and deep-breathing exercises.
+These naturally help you reduce and relieve stress.
 Doing one or two 90-minute yoga sessions per week can help reduce your stress levels by as much as 30 percent, according to a study published in the International Journal of Yoga.

-If you’ve never done yoga before, enroll in a beginner’s class and progress from there.
+If you never took part in yoga, don’t stress!
+Enroll in a beginner’s class and progress from there.
+You can also find many helpful beginner yoga classes online.
 When you finally do become pregnant, consider enrolling in a prenatal yoga class so you can stay fit throughout pregnancy.

 2. Engage in cardio exercise

-Cardio exercises such as running, swimming, cycling, and dancing help improve blood flow and circulation, which contribute to improved fertility health.
-Plus, cardio exercise helps the neurons in your brain learn how to react to stress in a more healthy way — resulting in a decreased risk for long-term stress.
-The study, which was published in the Journal of Neuroscience, suggests engaging in cardio exercise for 30 minutes, five days per week.
+Cardio exercises such as running, swimming, cycling, and dancing help improve blood flow and circulation.
+This improves fertility health.
+Plus, cardio exercise helps the neurons in your brain learn how to react to stress in a more healthy way.
+Learning this results in a decreased risk for long-term stress.
+The study, published in the Journal of Neuroscience, suggests engaging in cardio exercise for 30 minutes, five days per week.

 3. Dive into a major project

-Tackling a major project — whether it’s personal or work-related — can battle stress by helping you feel more responsible and in control of your life.
+Tackling a major project, either personal or work-related, can battle stress by helping you feel more responsible and in control of your life.
 Some couples who face fertility problems tend to feel as if they’ve lost control of their lives due to their inability to become pregnant.
-But assuming a leadership position at work or in your personal life can naturally help reduce your stress levels.
+However, assuming a leadership position at work or in your personal life can naturally help reduce your stress levels.

 Women’s Care Florida offers evaluation and testing that can help pinpoint the cause of infertility and determine which treatment would be appropriate based on your health history.
 Contact WCF to schedule an appointment and to learn more about how we can help you take care of you.

 Stress can creep up on you at any moment.
 Whether you’re having a busy day at work or are stuck in rush-hour traffic, stress is sometimes unavoidable.
-Although a little stress is OK, too much of it can lead to health issues such as weight gain and obesity.
-In fact, a recent study published in the journal Obesity found a link between high-stress levels and a greater body weight.
+Before you immediately look into ways to stop stress, know having some minor stressors in your life can benefit you.
+However, you may the scale go up when you deal with bouts of increased stress.
+If you ask yourself, “Can stress cause weight gain?” the unfortunate answer is yes.
+Although a little stress is okay, too much of it can lead to health issues such as weight gain and obesity.
+In fact, a study published in the journal Obesity found a link between high-stress levels and greater body weight.

 The study looked at over 2,500 men and women over the age of 50.
-Stress was measured by a person’s cortisol levels, a stress hormone found in a 2-centimeter hair clipping (two month’s worth of hair growth), according to a New York Times article about the study.
+Researchers measured stress by a person’s cortisol levels, a stress hormone found in a 2-centimeter hair clipping (two month’s worth of hair growth), according to a New York Times article about the study.

 All you need is a few minutes a day to relax the mind and meditate.
 Find a quiet place to sit.
 Close your eyes and focus your attention on your breathing.
 Try not to let any unwanted thoughts cloud your mind.